 This healthy apple crumble is hands down my favorite Fall dessert!
-It is outrageously delicious, has a super gooey and sweet apple filling, and the oat crumble on top literally melts in your mouth.
+It is outrageously delicious, has a super sweet and warm cinnamon apple filling, and the buttery oat crumble on top literally melts in your mouth.
 But, best of all, it is so easy to make!
 Seriously, any level baker can do it.

 My favorite part about this recipe is that it is only sweetened with maple syrup.
-There are no refined sugars in it, meaning there is no brown sugar or white sugar.
+There are no refined sugars in it, meaning there is no brown sugar and no white sugar.
 You’ll feel great after having a bowl or two of this apple crumble.
-Plus, it is vegan!
+Plus, it is vegan and 100% gluten-free!

-- Only sweetened with maple syrup; there is NO refined sugar!
+- Refined Sugar-Free: It’s only sweetened with maple syrup; there is NO refined sugar!

-- The perfect way to use up fall apples.
+- Apple Season: The perfect way to use up fall apples.

-- The apple filling is sweet, gooey, and cinnamony.
+- Sweet Cinnamon Apple Filling: The apple filling is sweet, gooey, and cinnamony.

-- This apple crumble is dairy-free and healthy.
+- Healthier Apple Crumble: This apple crumble is dairy-free and healthy.

-- Try this healthy apple blueberry crumble next for another delicious dessert!
+- Try this healthy apple blueberry crumble or these air fryer apples next for another delicious Fall dessert!